rhysco8/bank/README.md

 I'll implement features in this order:
 1. Deposit and withdrawals change balance
-2. Transactions are logged
-3. Statement print out displays credit, debit and balance
+2. Statement print out displays credit, debit and balance
-4. Statement print out is in reverse chronological order
+3. Statement print out is in reverse chronological order
-5. Transaction date is logged
+4. Transaction date is logged
-6. Statement print out also displays date
+5. Statement print out also displays date

 ### User stories